 For clients who are unable to travel, we can schedule phone or video conferences when needed.

 Contact our experienced New Orleans adult name change lawyers today

 At the Law Office of James A. Graham, our family lawyers help adults who wish to change their names.
 We’ll discuss with you the pros and cons of an adult name change – and whether the name change you seek is legal.
 If you want to proceed, we’ll prepare the correct documents and seek the appropriate court orders.
 We’ll inform you when the name change is official so you can begin notifying everyone who needs to know about your new name.
-Please call us or fill out our contact form to schedule a consultation with an experienced adult name change lawyer in New Orleans or Slidell.
+Please call us or fill out our contact form to schedule a consultation with an experienced adult name change lawyer in New Orleans.